markglenn/codefixes.com/source/_posts/2011-10-06-a-new-face-octopress-and-jekyll.markdown

 simplified markup language that can be converted for me automatically and safely.
 I can also use SASS to drastically simplify my CSS code.

+Markdown, at least with the extensions brought in from Jekyll, has the benefit of allowing me to insert code directly into the content.
+I've struggled getting code to properly format using Wordpress in the past, so this is a huge benefit.

+## Uses ruby

+As a new found ruby developer, I like the fact that Jekyll allows me to run arbitrary ruby code while generating the site.
+For example, I use this to insert the page links in the index pages.
+I don't have to manually handle these housekeeping issues by handing them off to an automated process.
+The fact that it's ruby is a bonus since this is what I work with daily.

 ## No backend

 The best part is that the Markdown is converted to static HTML files.
 That's right,